SeaShanties/lyrics/.github/pull_request_template.md

 - this list format is optional but neat

 ## Checklist
-- [ ] Branch is up-to-date with master
+- [ ] Branch is up-to-date with main branch
 - [ ] I've checked for duplicates
 - [ ] JSON is valid
 - [ ] The sea shanty/shanties added are also added in `available-shanties.json`